 Milk bleb or nipple blister is a tiny, clear, white, or yellow spot on the nipple or areola that can occur due to improper latching, hyperlactation, clogging of skin around the nipple, or nipple trauma.
 Treating milk bleb isn’t required if it isn’t causing pain or any other significant symptoms.
 But, if it hurts, you can try some home remedies to treat blebs (11).

 How to manage: Apply warm compresses around blisters before nursing and frequently feed to unclog the duct.
 Additionally, you can apply breast milk or over-the-counter ointments.
-You can also put a cotton ball soaked in olive oil to loosen the skin and help it peel away.
-Acetaminophen and ibuprofen are two medicines that may help relieve pain.
+Unrefined coconut oil applied to the nipple under a disposable breast pad between feedings is a great way to loosen blebs.
 Consult a doctor before using any medications (12).

 Mastitis is breast inflammation that causes a red, hot, tender, and painful area on the breast.
 It could make a nursing mother feel ill and, in most cases, cause a fever.
 Although mastitis is common among lactating women during the first few weeks after childbirth, it may happen at any time until you are breastfeeding.
 Blocking of a milk duct due to infrequent feeding, poor attachment or latching, incomplete removal of milk, untreated engorgement, tight clothing, and trauma are some of the common causes.